google/oboe/FullGuide.md

 ## Audio streams

 Oboe moves audio data between your app and the audio inputs and outputs on your Android device.
-Your app passes data in and out by reading from and writing to *audio streams*, represented by the class `OboeStream`.
+Your app passes data in and out by reading from and writing to *audio streams*, represented by the class `Stream`.
 The read/write calls can be blocking or non-blocking.

 A stream is defined by the following: